Yerevan Metro: Payment system

 At the time of its opening, access to the station was via automated ticket machines.
 The fare was paid in 5-kopeck coins.

 After 1991, coins were replaced first by metal and then plastic tokens.

 In May 2009, new turnstiles from the Kharkiv plant "LOT" were installed, supporting both tokens and plastic cards.

-Since November 2023, Telpo T-20 validators have been installed at Yerevan metro stations.
+Since November 2023, Telpo T20 validators have been installed at Yerevan metro stations.
 They scan QR codes from phones or paper tickets.
 QR codes can be purchased in the Telcell Wallet app or single-use paper tickets can be purchased at a Telcell terminal.

 As of November 1, 2024, support for tokens has been discontinued.
 Fare payment is processed using a QR code, which can be purchased in the Telcell Wallet app (valid for 4 days from purchase), Telcell terminals (valid for 3 days from purchase), and at the ticket office.
 Payment is also possible with an NFC-enabled bank card and a Telcell transport card, which can be purchased at a special Telcell terminal, at all metro ticket offices, in administrative district buildings (district administrations), at Telcell offices, and at information points in Republic and Freedom Squares.

 As of August 1, 2025, support for paper tickets was discontinued.